getnamingo/registrar/docs/install-whmcs.md

 2. In your contact page, you will need to list all company details, including registration number and name of CEO.

 3. Some manual tune-in is still required in various parts.

+### ICANN MoSAPI Integration

+This script connects to [MoSAPI](https://mosapi.icann.org) to monitor registrar state and domain abuse reports (METRICA) using your ICANN-assigned credentials.

+#### What It Does

+- Logs in using your MoSAPI username/password
+- Fetches current registrar state (`monitoring/state`)
+- Retrieves the latest Domain METRICA abuse statistics (`metrica/domainList/latest`)
+- Caches data for 5 minutes to reduce API calls

+#### Output Includes

+- Registrar status and tested services (e.g. RDAP)
+- Any active incidents or threshold alerts
+- Threat types (e.g. phishing, malware) with domain counts

+#### Requirements

+- PHP 8.2+
+- `apcu` extension enabled for CLI
+- ICANN MoSAPI access credentials

+#### Usage

+Configure and then run `/opt/registrar/tests/icann_mosapi_monitor.php`.